• Home

 Where to Stay in Cingjing

-Unless you have your own set of wheels, I highly recommend booking accommodation as close as possible to Cingjing Farm.
+Unless you have your own set of wheels, I highly recommend booking accommodation as close as possible to the farm itself.
 That way, you’ll be close to all the action and within walking distance to restaurants and convenience stores.
 What’s more, you won’t waste time waiting for the bus or have to tackle a very grueling walk uphill!

-Here are my recommendations for the best Cingjing hotels:
+Here are my recommendations for the best hotels:

 If you don’t have a car, the only way to get around Cingjing is on foot or by bus.
 While it’s not a large area, it’s important to remember that the little town is set on a hilltop and walking long distances uphill or downhill might not be for everyone.

-A few buses travel up and down the mountain, with the Nantou bus coming roughly every hour.
-Make sure you have Google Maps installed on your phone with your hotel’s address bookmarked, as there is little information available online in English.
+A few buses travel up and down the mountain, with the Taiwan Tourist shuttle buses coming roughly every hour.
+Make sure you have Google Maps installed on your phone so that you can check which bus is right for you.
+You’ll also want to bookmark your hotel’s address on Google Maps, as there is little information on the buses available online in English.
 Oh, and don’t forget your Easy Card!
 That way, you can simply tap in and out on the bus without having to bother with coins.

 Side note: Apparently, a shuttle bus travels between the northern and southern Cingjing Farm gates too.
 But, I couldn’t find any timetables online during my trip.
-The bus runs every 20-30 minutes between the two ticket gates and costs NT$20 per person.
+The bus runs every 20-30 minutes between the two ticket gates and costs TWD 20 per person.

 Cingjing Farm Entrance Fee

-If you didn’t buy a Cingjing Farm Pass (NT$600), when purchasing your bus ticket in Taichung (see more details in my getting to Cingjing guide), you’ll need to pay an entrance fee to access the farm.
+If you didn’t buy a Cingjing Farm Pass (TWD 600), when purchasing your bus ticket in Taichung (see more details in my getting to Cingjing guide), you’ll need to pay an entrance fee to access the farm.

-The ticket is only valid for one day and costs NT$160 during weekdays and NT$200 weekends, special holidays, and winter or summer vacation.
+The ticket is only valid for one day and costs TWD 200.
 Don’t lose the ticket as you’ll need it to access the other areas!

 Insider’s tip: Make sure to stamp your hand as soon as you enter the farm because, without it, you’d need to pay the entrance fee again.
 You’ll find several stamp booths near all entrances.
 Don’t worry, the staff will also point them out upon entry.

 There’s a lot more to do in Qingjing than you might have thought.
 Besides strolling around the farm and enjoying the spectacular scenery, there are several cool hiking trails to follow, a peaceful garden filled with cute sculptures to peruse, and of course, Hehuanshan to explore.
-Here are the best places to visit in Cingjing.
+Here are the best places to visit.

 Wander around Cingjing Farm